Supreme Court of Haiti

 The Supreme Court of Haiti (Cour de Cassation, /fr/; Lakou kasasyon an Ayiti) is the highest court in the Haitian legal system.
 The Supreme Court building is located in Port-au-Prince.

 History

-From 1806–1817, the Senate of Haiti served judicial functions.
+From 1806 to 1817, the Senate of Haiti served judicial functions.
 The Supreme Court was first formed in 1817 under Petion's 1816 constitution as a body of a grand judge, dean, six judges and a government commissioner, all of whom were to be appointed for life.
 The first Grand Judge of the Supreme Court was André Dominique Sabourin, who concurrently served as Minister of Justice in Petion's cabinet.
 Other appointees to the court were: